Cannes Film Festival: 1990s to present

 In 1998, Gilles Jacob created the last section of the Official Selection: la Cinéfondation, aiming to support the creation of works of cinema in the world and to contribute to the entry of the new scenario writers in the circle of the celebrities.
 The Cinéfondation was completed in 2000 with La Résidence, where young directors could refine their writing and screenplays, and in 2005, L'Atelier, which helps twenty directors per year with the funding of their films.
 Gilles Jacob was appointed Honorary President in 2000, and in 2002, the Festival officially adopted the name Festival de Cannes.

 During the 2000s, the Festival started focusing more on the technological advances taking place in the film world, especially the digital techniques.
 In 2004, the restored historical films of the Festival were presented as Cannes Classics, which included documentaries.
 In 2007, Thierry Frémaux became General Delegate.
 In 2009, he extended the Festival in Buenos Aires, as La Semana de Cine del Festival de Cannes, and in 2010, he created the Cannes Court Métrage for the Short Film competition.

-On 20 March 2020, organizers announced the postponement of the Cannes Film Festival 2020 due to the COVID-19 pandemic; the festival was later cancelled outright.
-Spike Lee, director of Do The Right Thing and BlacKkKlansman, had been chosen to lead the jury panel.
-In 2019, the jury panel had been led by Alejandro González Iñárritu, director of Birdman.
-Lee was later invited to head the jury of the 2021 Cannes Film Festival, held in July of that year.
+On 20 March 2020, organisers announced the postponement of the 2020 edition due to the ongoing COVID-19 pandemic; although a small line-up of films was announced as the Official Selection for commercial purposes.
+Shortly after, the edition was officially cancelled, since organisers refused to adopt an online strategy used by other festivals abroad.
+It marked the first time the festival would not take place since 1968.

+In 2021, since the pandemic was not fully controlled in France, the festival was once again postponed for two months later, dropping its usual late May dates, while masks were enforced to all attendees except for cast and crew during the red carpet.
+Spike Lee, who had been chosen to lead the main competition jury in 2020, was invited again to head the main competition jury for 2021 Cannes Film Festival.
+Aiming to accommodate many of the productions not released in 2020, the "Cannes Premiere" section was created featuring a considerable amount of the festival's regular filmmakers who didn't make into the main competition.
+A special "Cinema for the Climate" section was also created, but later dropped in the following editions.

 In 2022, the festival denied press accreditation to Russian journalists associated with outlets who are not opposed to the ongoing Russo-Ukrainian war.
 On the opening night of the festival, the president of Ukraine, Volodymyr Zelensky, made a video appearance where he talked about the war and the role of cinema in it.
+The selection of Kirill Serebrennikov's Tchaikovsky's Wife, was met with criticism by European Film Academy president Agnieszka Holland, even though the Russian filmmaker had been living in exile in Germany after condemning the ongoing war.
+Iris Knobloch was elected the first woman president of the festival in the same year, succeeding the co-founder and former head of French pay-TV operator Canal+, Pierre Lescure, who had served since 2014.